wBeckettHills/pdal_tutorial/tutorial/B_Create_Start_Stop_Environments.md

-# CREATE Environment
+# CONDA Environments

-There are multiple ways to create an environment and install packages.
-To keep it simple, using `conda install` is the primary option recommended for using anything in this repo.
+There are multiple ways to create conda environments and install packages.
+To keep it simple, using `conda install` from the command line is the primary tested option recommended for use with this repo.

 In preparation for future guides, there are *Advanced* methods also shown below.
 These may not work as expected due to the rapid developments of this project over time.
 They are best viewed as examples to start with as a template.